8 Best Inspirational Speeches by Women!

 1

-197 likes
+210 likes

 inspirational speeches by women

 When a woman wants her voice to get heard then she needs to speak out loud, it’s like swimming in the opposite direction.
 As per Virginia Woolf, women need to establish a room on their own.
 In the early ages, women needed inspiration just to be seen, not heard.
-However, when they started to give all those inspiring speeches, it became apparent that they can rock the world.
-Let’s read and see together some of the best inspirational speeches by women the world had listened and seen.
+However, when they started to give all those inspiring speeches, it became apparent that they could rock the world.
+Let’s read and see together some of the best inspirational speeches by women the world has listened to and seen.

 1. Speech to the United Nations: Malala Yousafzai

 Malala Yousafzai is an Education Activist.
 At the age of 11, she started writing her blog for BBC, by portraying her life under the Taliban Regime.
 At the age of 15 Taliban shot her in the head, on her way to school.
-Nevertheless, she continued her fight for women’s right as well as equal rights for education.
-She is the youngest person to have received the Nobel prize at the tender age of 17.
+Nevertheless, she continued her fight for women’s rights as well as equal rights for education.
+She is the youngest person to have received the Nobel Prize at the tender age of 17.
 On her 16th birthday in 2013, 12th July she delivered a fearless inspirational speech at the UN.

 The best part of her speech was: